binaryfunt/autoclose-html-plus/README.md

 ## Bug Reports and Contributing

-If you find a bug, please feel free to file an issue, and/or try and fix it yourself and submit a PR.
+If you find a bug, please feel free to file an issue, and/or try fixing it yourself and submitting a PR.

 ## Options